PYTHON ACADEMY

 The basic possibilities of NumPy are covered in the course.

-The module pyprocessing is, renamed as multiprocessing part of the standard library of Python 2.6.
-It allows to take advantage of multiprocessor CPUs.
+The module multiprocessing of the standard library allows to take advantage of multiprocessor CPUs.
 We will have a short tour through the module and apply it to our example.

 Combination of Optimization Strategies